fluffy blueberry whole wheat pancakes

 2. Add milk, egg, and vanilla.
 Turn off heat, then pour melted butter into bowl.
 Mix until smooth.
 Let stand about 5 minutes.

 3. Add about 1 tablespoon oil to buttered skillet over medium-low heat.
-When oil shimmers, pour in about 1/3 cup of batter.
-Sprinkle in a handful of blueberries.
+When oil shimmers, pour in about 2/3 cup of batter, divided, to create two pancakes.
+Sprinkle in a handful of blueberries onto each patch of batter.

-4. Cook until edges have lightly browned—about 3 minutes.
+4. Cook until center has set and edges have lightly browned on each—about 3 minutes.
 Flip, then cook for about another 3 minutes.

-5. Transfer pancake to prepared pan in oven.
+5. Transfer pancakes to prepared pan in oven.

 6. Repeat Steps 3—5 with remaining batter.